williamtorberntsson/xplanegui/Documentation.md

 For installation and how to use: see README.md (in source code)

 ### Map
-The map is loaded using ArcGis maps.
-Esri-loader is used to load the map.
+The map is loaded using **[ArcGis](https://developers.arcgis.com/javascript/latest/api-reference/)**. **[Esri-loader](https://github.com/Esri/esri-loader)** is used to load the map.
 Markers are used to mark own airplane and other airplanes.
-If CGF are friendly or not has to be toggled in XPlane game itself and therefor the markers has be hardcoded.
-The markers can be designed and use own svg.
+If CGF are friendly or not has to be toggled in the XPlane game itself and therefor the markers has be hardcoded.
+The markers can be designed and use your own svg.
+To create a marker you need a GraphicsLayer, a Point and a Graphic.
+An enemy, friendly and own airplane-markers have been created as examples in the **Map.js** component.

 ### Data
-fetchData.js is used to get data from Flask server with Axios.
+**fetchData.js** is used to get data from Flask server with Axios.
 A proxy is used to get data from different routes.
 The constants.js contains configuration numbers, like nr of airplanes map should draw and zoom level.

 ### WAD (Wide Area Display)